 The final deadline to complete the on-line application and pay the applicable fees is 5 pm CDT June 30, 2017.
-No application will be accepted after this date.
-Application fees are non-refundable, nor will they be credited toward a future application.
+No application will be accepted after this date and time.
+Application fees are non-refundable, and cannot be credited toward a future application.